answered your questions about bugs in March 2001. Read a transcript of that interview below. Read more questions and answers by clicking here.

 Ms. Frizzle: There are more insect species on earth than all other animals put together.

-Question: What kind of bugs are edible?
+Question: Which kind of bugs are edible?

 Ms. Frizzle: In some cultures they consider chocolate-covered bees and ants a delicacy.
 Unless poisonous, insects are edible if not appetizing.
 Some cultures consider many varieties of beetles a very special treat.
-If you want to learn more about eating bugs, click here.

 Question: Do insects have teeth?